arun-murali0/ts-rust/README.md

 ## ⚠️ Experimental, not production-ready

 **ts-rust is experimental software.
-Do not use it as a production TypeScript compiler or as a drop-in replacement for `tsc`.**
+Do not use it as a production TypeScript compiler**

 The project is actively evolving.
 TypeScript compatibility is incomplete, generic inference is still under development, and the compatibility harness is an experimental comparison tool rather than a correctness proof.